-A pennant is a triangular formation that follows an aggressive move higher.
-This move higher is most of the times an almost vertical one and the fact that market is taking some time to consolidate before another leg higher it means it is trying to overcome resistance.
+A pennant is a triangular formation that follows an aggressive upward move.
+This upward move is most of the time an almost vertical one, and the fact that the market is taking some time to consolidate before another leg higher means that it is trying to overcome resistance.
 Retracement levels within the pennant formation are quite small.
-When compared with the aggressive move higher prior to the pennant formation, the market is rarely retracing more than 38.2%, with a move between 23.6% and 38.2% being more likely.
-The consolidation area that characterizes a pennant, or the triangular formation, should always give the impression that market is being on a verge to break higher.
-Such areas are forming ahead of important resistance levels, such as the area given by a stronger moving average, or a confluence area given by a multiple dynamic and/or horizontal support.
+When compared with the aggressive upward move prior to the pennant formation, the market rarely retraces more than 38.2%, with a move between 23.6% and 38.2% being more likely.
+The consolidation area that characterises a pennant, or the triangular formation, should always give the impression that the market is on the verge of breaking higher.
+Such areas form ahead of important resistance levels, such as the area given by a stronger moving average, or a confluence area given by a multiple dynamic and/or horizontal support.

-The chart above shows a pennant formation on the hourly time frame on the EURJPY cross and it is depicting the bullish nature of it.
+The chart above shows a pennant formation on the hourly timeframe on the EUR/JPY cross and it depicts the bullish nature of it.
 Price is simply not able to retrace much of the previous strong bullish move, mostly finding support on the 23.6% retracement, while the move that follows is quite aggressive.
 The triangular formation is supposed to act as propelling the price higher after the break.
-Sometimes the upper side of the triangle, or the b-d trend line, is retested, but this is not mandatory.
-As a matter of fact, if the b-d trend line is retested, it means that the pennant is not such a strong pattern after all.
+Sometimes the upper side of the triangle, or the b–d trendline, is retested, but this is not mandatory.
+As a matter of fact, if the b–d trendline is retested, it means that the pennant is not such a strong pattern after all.

 Trading a Pennant

 There are different approaches to trading a pennant, and they differ based on the trading tool/theory used.
 If traders use the Elliott Waves theory, it should be noted that pennants are most likely to be found during complex corrections, as part of them.
-Therefore, it would be inappropriate to label a pennant (or the triangle) as a b-wave in a zigzag or the 4th wave in an impulsive move, as this is having little chances to come true.
-What is most likely is the fact that the pennant will be part of a complex correction, most of the times an x-wave in a running corrective move.
-Nevertheless, trading a pattern should follow the following steps:
+It would therefore be inappropriate to label a pennant (or the triangle) as a b-wave in a zigzag, or the fourth wave in an impulsive move, as this has little chance of coming true.
+What is most likely is the fact that the pennant will be part of a complex correction, most of the time an x-wave in a running corrective move.
+Nevertheless, trading a pattern should follow these steps:

-– Look for a strong, almost vertical move, followed by a small consolidation.
-Ideally, the time frame should be the four hours’ chart or higher, as traders need a bit of a time to spot the pennant.
-Otherwise, if it is forming, say, on the five minutes’ chart, by the time it is spotted, it is most likely breaking higher already.
+- Look for a strong, almost vertical move, followed by a small consolidation.
+Ideally, the timeframe should be the 4-hours chart or higher, as traders need a bit of a time to spot the pennant.
+Otherwise, if it forms, say, on the 5-minute chart, by the time it is spotted it is most likely already breaking higher .

 - Take a Fibonacci retracement tool and use it to measure the move prior to the pennant formation.
 This is going to be helpful in finding the 38.2% and 23.6% retracement levels.

-– Place a pending buy limit order or simply go long at the market by the time price is retracing into the 23.6%, and add on a move to 38.2%.
-If the time frame is big enough, like the daily or even weekly ones then simply draw the Fibonacci levels and then go on the lower time frames to trade the future triangle.
+- Place a pending buy limit order, or simply go long at the market by the time the price retraces into the 23.6%, and add on a move to 38.2%.
+If the timeframe is long enough, such as the daily or even weekly one, then simply draw the Fibonacci levels and then go onto the shorter timeframes to trade the future triangle.

-– Check the Forex Trading Academy articles dedicated to the Elliott Waves theory that shows how to trade a triangle.
-All that information is very useful in finding the moment a triangle breaks higher as well as what the whole pattern should be part of.
+- Check the Forex Trading Academy articles dedicated to the Elliott Waves theory that show how to trade a triangle.
+All that information is very useful for identifying the moment a triangle breaks higher, as well as what the whole pattern should be part of.

-– Look for the moment when the triangle breaks higher.
-By the time this is happening, simply take the whole length of the move prior to the pennant formation and project it from the moment the b-d trend line corresponding to the triangle is broken higher.
+- Look for the moment when the triangle breaks higher.
+When this happens, simply take the whole length of the move prior to the pennant formation and project it from the moment the b–d trend line corresponding to the triangle breaks higher.
 This should act as a measured move (similar to the measured move of a head and shoulders pattern) and represent the take profit for the long trade/trades.
 As for the stop loss, use the lowest point in the triangular formation as being the invalidation point.